-This blawg covers debt collection litigation and practices, and related legal, procedural, and public policy issues, from the perspective of consumers. --- Current focus is on private student loan debt collection.
+This blawg covers debt collection litigation and practices, and related legal, procedural, and public policy issues, from the perspective of consumers. --- Current focus is on default judgments and post-judgment relief.

 Tuesday, May 9, 2017

 CFPB sues online lenders for collecting on usurious loans

 RELEASE FROM THE CFPB DATED APRIL 27, 2017 (REPOSTED)

 CONSUMER FINANCIAL PROTECTION BUREAU SUES FOUR ONLINE LENDERS FOR COLLECTING ON DEBTS CONSUMERS DID NOT LEGALLY OWE

 Bureau Alleges Companies Deceived Consumers About Debt That Was Not Legally Owed